JMSLab/Template/docs/production.md

       * For example, we may say, "It is easy to show that equations A, B, and C together imply equation D."
       * You can omit claims that are obvious.
 We are interested in those where, if somebody challenged the claim, we would need to do at least a few minutes of work (e.g., a few lines of algebra) to confirm that the claim is right.
   * A list of errors or gaps in mathematical reasoning.
-    * If this is produced by an LLM, please review it and prune back anything you think PI's don't need to consider.

 ## Journal